AndHell/Andhell.Crypto.Book/README.md

+*I might come back and rewrite most of this document in the (near) future.*

 # Andhell.Crypto.Book

 While working on [Andhell.Crypto](https://github.com/AndHell/Andhell.Crypto) (a small cryptographic library in .NET) I started to write down everything I learned on this topic.
 As the document continues to grow larger and larger, I decided to put a little more effort into it.
 That’s how I ended up with this overview, which, I hope, may also be helpful for others.